haxtheweb/edtechjoker/fall-21/projects/p2-card/README.md

   - you'll have to pattern the functionality of the previous one
 - Lazy load the card visually (IntersectionObserver) **and** lazy load icon import & SVG assets as needed +.5%
 - Modify your github actions to include a requirement to pass your tests in order to build (add tests toward the end) +.5%
+- Provide multiple stories in order to document each piece of your overall element.
+Multiple `whatever.stories.js` files can be created, 1 per element to group them visually in storybook - +1%

 # Other considerations
 - Make sure to fork off of your organization's fork.
 There should be no direct working off of my repo